Aberdare: Judaism

-Seymour Street was once home to a synagogue which opened its doors in the late 1800s and which closed in 1957.
+Seymour Street was once home to a synagogue which opened its doors in the late 1800s but closed in 1957.
 The site now has a blue plaque.

 Education

-The state of education in the parish was a cause for concern during the early industrial period as is illustrated by the reaction to the 1847 Education Reports.
+The state of education in the parish was a cause for concern during the early industrial period, as is illustrated by the reaction to the 1847 Education Reports.
 Initially, there was an outcry, led by the Rev Thomas Price against the comments made by the vicar of Aberdare in his submission to the commissioners.
 However, on closer reflection, the reports related the deficiencies of educational provision, not only in Aberdare itself but also in the communities of the valleys generally.
 In so doing they not only criticised the ironmasters for their failure to provide schools for workers' children but also the nonconformists for not establishing British Schools.
 At the ten schools in Aberdare there was accommodation for only 1,317 children, a small proportion of the population.
 Largely as a result of these criticisms, the main nonconformist denominations worked together to establish a British School, known locally as Ysgol y Comin, which was opened in 1848, accommodating 200 pupils.
 Funds were raised which largely cleared the debts and the opening of the school was marked by a public meeting addressed by Price and David Williams (Alaw Goch).

 Much energy was expended during this period on conflicts between Anglicans and nonconformists over education.
 The establishment of the Aberdare School Board in 1871 brought about an extension of educational provision but also intensified religious rivalries.
 School Board elections were invariably fought on religious grounds.
 Despite these tensions the Board took over a number of existing schools and established new ones.
 By 1889, fourteen schools were operated by the Board but truancy and lack of attendance remained a problem, as in many industrial districts.

 In common with other public bodies at the time (see 'Local Government' above), membership of the School Board was dominated by coal owners and colliery officials, nonconformist ministers, professional men and tradesmen.
 Only occasionally was an Anglican clergyman elected and, with the exception of David Morgan (Dai o'r Nant), no working class candidates were elected for more than one term.